nopSolutions/nopCommerce-Docs/en/getting-started/advanced-configuration/security-settings.md

 To manage security settings go to **Configuration → Settings → General settings**.

+This page enables multi-store configuration, it means that the same settings can be defined for all stores, or differ from store to store.
+If you want to manage settings for a certain store, choose its name from multi-store configuration drop-down list and tick all needed checkboxes at the left side to set custom value for them.
+For further details refer to [Multi-store](xref:en/getting-started/advanced-configuration/multi-store).

 ## Security

 Define the *Security* settings as follows: